cowrie/cowrie/INSTALL.md

 ## Troubleshooting

 * If you see `twistd: Unknown command: cowrie` there are two possibilities.
-If there's a python stack trace, it probably means there's a missing or broken dependency.
+If there's a Python stack trace, it probably means there's a missing or broken dependency.
 If there's no stack trace, double check that your PYTHONPATH is set to the source code directory.
 * Default file permissions